zhougsoft/2d-spacemfers-prototype/spacemfers.md

 - player_id (fk players)
 - system_id (fk systems)
-- x (x coordinate within the system)
-- y (y coordinate within the system)
 - arrival_time (if it is > than current time, it means player is travelling)
 - station_id (fk stations, nullable) (if not null, it means player is docked)
 - last_docked

-TODO:
-how will the x & y coordinates be calculated during travel? will need destination coordinates as well... new table called `player_travel` to represent travel state? it will need to get auto-updated when the travel is complete... how can this be avoided? how can everything be determined by timestamps as optimally as possible?